csvlewis/ride-with-me-backend/README.md

   }
 }
 ```

+Example of variables sent with that mutation:

+```
+{
+  "passengerUuid": "key_1",
+   "rideId":2
+ }
+```

 **ok** and **message** are custom fields that get returned to let the user know if the mutation worked.
 When ok=True, it worked.
 The message explains what got deleted.

-Example of variables sent with that mutation:

-```
-{"passengerUuid": "key_1", "rideId":2}
-```

 <details>
   <summary>See example</summary>